Running a software-based business requires more than beautiful code or a popular

 makes us reliant on ourselves when things don't work.

 - Our problems are not unique.
 We will try manual processes first.
 When we do

 build something, it is usually after using other things for years.

-Every full-time employee can get an American Express corporate card for business
+Every full-time employee can opt to get a corporate card for business expenses.